At Clear Voice we are committed to protecting your privacy and being transparent about how we use

 Your right to know what data we keep, how to make changes or ask us to stop using your data

-Private clients have the right to access any personal data that is being kept about them by Clear
+Customers have the right to access any personal data that is being kept about them by Clear Voice.

 • Any private client who wishes to exercise this right should contact the Director in writing using